 To buy a Medigap policy, you generally must have Medicare Part A and Part B. You are guaranteed the right to buy a Medigap policy if you are in your Medigap open enrollment period or covered under a Medigap protection.
-You might not be able to buy a Medigap policy if you are in a Medicare Advantage Plan, have Medicaid, already have a Medigap policy or are under the age of 65 and you are disabled or have End-Stage Renal Disease.
+You might not be able to buy a Medigap policy if you are in a Medicare Advantage Plan, have Medicaid, already have a Medigap policy, or are under the age of 65 and you are disabled or have End-Stage Renal Disease.

 What are Medicare Advantage plans?

 Medicare Advantage plans are private managed care plans that provide the standard Medicare benefits plus additional supplemental benefits for a monthly fee.
-These plans may include prescription drug coverage, even after January 1, 2006, if the benefits are similar to the new Medicare benefit.
-MedicareAdvantage participants may even receive a subsidy for their prescription drug benefits in most cases.
+These plans may include prescription drug coverage.
+Medicare Advantage participants may receive a subsidy for their prescription drug benefits in most cases.